siscale/arcanna-mcp-server/README.md

 # Arcanna MCP Server

-The Arcanna MCP Server is a specialized server application designed to interface with Claude via the MCP (Model Control Protocol) framework.
-This server provides a seamless way to execute tools and commands within the Claude client environment.
+The Arcanna MCP server allows user to interact with Arcanna's AI use cases through the Model Context Protocol (MCP).

 ## Usage with Claude Desktop or other MCP Clients